 The Kratom Effects We Can’t Talk About

 The Federal Drug Administration is charged with keeping the public safe by regulating certain products.
-These include dietary supplements, food additives, vaccines, baby formula, tongue depressors, livestock and pet foods, and tobacco products.
+These products include things like, supplements, food additives, vaccines, baby formula, tongue depressors, livestock and pet foods, and tobacco products.
 The FDA regulates and oversees these industries to make sure this varied list of products remains compliant with FDA standards.